The Abbey of La Chaise-Dieu

-All three retire in a forest desert, as could be the current site of La Chaise-Dieu.
+All three retreat into a forest desert, such as the current site of La Chaise-Dieu might be.

 But very quickly, joined by a large number of young people attracted by the charisma and holiness of Robert, they must give up their life of hermits to form a small community under the rule of Saint-Benoit.

 This small establishment quickly takes an important place in the religious life.
 Vocations and tributary gifts, and on land received, Robert founded the first small priory.